Phytopathology

 WHAT CAUSES PLANT DISEASE?

-2. The plant invaded by the pathogen and serving as its food source is referred to as a host.
+The plant invaded by the pathogen and serving as its food source is referred to

 ROLE OF THE ENVIRONMENT